 - Always test drive the car and ask a ton of questions about the history.

-- Research common issues or mechanical failures about a specific vehicle/model year BEFORE you go look.
-Ask the seller point blank if they had any of the common issues you found.
-Try to catch them off guard to get a more honest answer.
+- Research common issues or mechanical failures about specific vehicle/model years BEFORE you go look.
+Ask the seller point blank if they’ve had any of the common issues that came up in your research.

 That’s it!
-Enjoy your debt freedom and start using that freed up money to pay down some other debt or invest/save!
+Enjoy your debt-freedom and start using that extra money to pay down some other debt, to save, or to invest!